-Make sure that you’ve consulted with your body piercer about what steps to take.
+Make sure you’ve consulted with your piercer about what steps to take.
 Follow the instructions that you’ve been given and don’t do anything such as removing jewelry without being advised to do so.

 There are other things that you should also avoid after sustaining a tragus piercing infection.
 For instance, don’t swim, because chlorinated water will often complicate your infection and make it worse.

+For example, shampoo can collect itself underneath your jewelry, which isn’t going to be helpful at all.
 Rinse the area well when you shower and continue your aftercare program to keep your infection from recurring.

 True professional body piercers know how to perform the piercing the right way and provide you with the guidance you need for proper aftercare.

-However, if you don’t follow your aftercare instructions, don’t get your piercing done by an experienced professional, or neglect to respond to an infection right away by following your body piercer’s instructions, you can increase your risk considerably.
+However, if you don’t follow your aftercare instructions, don’t get your piercing done by an experienced professional, or neglect to respond to an infection right away by following your body piercer’s instructions, you can increase your risks considerably.